 - Make dryer clay by adding a tablespoon dishwashing liquid to 1/3 cup of white glue and about 1/3 cup of lukewarm water.

 We couldn’t have ended this article without talking about good practices and prevention.
 We already said a huge number of fires are caused by driers and drier lints so let’s see how we can prevent them.

 Clean out your dryer’s vent, screen and trap before or after each use.
-Some people recommend using the Lint Lizzard but others say it’s useless.
+Some people recommend using a vacuum hose attachment, but others say it’s useless.
 An alternative would be to use clear plastic tubing which you can tape to your vacuum.

 My dad was military.
 My grandfather was a cop.
 They served their country well.
 But I don’t like taking orders.
 I’m taking matters into my own hands so I’m not just preparing, I’m going to a friggin’ war to provide you the best of the best survival and preparedness content out there.